jmartinez3498/First-rpg/README.md

 parameters.
 I have too look into this more.
 It might be that I'm not understanding polymorphism fully or maybe I would need to use template functions.

+# 10/12/2021 update
+In my code, I am creating a vector of map tiles, that needs to be deleated so I don't run into memory leaks.
+I don't like how my code is structured and I want to refactor it.